Back to School Sale: $100 OFF Sitewide Shop now

 5. Purchase a Numbing Cream

 Numbing creams temporarily deactivate the signal transduction pathway of the skin, causing you not to feel much sensation around the place they are applied.
 While some are available without a prescription, others require it before selling it.
-For sensitive parts like your face, armpit, and bikini lines, you can consider buying this cream to help you manage pain in such areas.
+You can consider buying this cream for sensitive parts like your face, armpit, and bikini lines to help you manage pain in such areas.

 6. Epilate at Night